openhealthcare/opal/doc/docs/guides/discoverable.md

-# OPAL Discoverable Features
+# Opal Discoverable Features

-OPAL makes extensive use of the case of discoverable features.
+Opal makes extensive use of the case of discoverable features.
 These are pieces of composable functionality that can be implemented by any plugin or application, simply by declaring a class with the appropriate fields and methods implemented.
 (Details of exactly which fields and methods vary by feature.)